jefffhaynes/BinarySerializer/README.md

 }
 ```
 Note that when using custom serialization the object can still be used as a source for binding.
 In the above example you could bind to "Value" from elsewhere in your object hierarchy.

+Also note that in the case that FieldLength is specified for the custom object, the stream passed in during serialization will be limited to that length.
+This can help if you want to copy the entirety or balance of the object stream into a member field.
+In essence, the custom object is unable to stray from the bounds set for it by the serialization object hierarchy.

 ### Encoding ###